soportebteam/trustos/source/id.md

     And stores the following information:

     * `class DID`: Has the following structure.
         * `public id: string`: Id string that identifies the DID.
         * `public pubkey: string`: PublicKey of the DID.
         * `public type: string`: Key type (RSA / EC / OKP).
         * `public controller: string`: Verifier of the identity
         * `public access: number`: Access level
         * `private privkey: string`: Private Key of the DID.

       And exposes the following functions:
       * `public unlockAccount(passphrase: string): void`: Unlocks private key in order to use the DID.
       * `public lockAccount(): any`: Locks the private key for a DID.
       * `public sign(payload: object, passphrase: string): string`: Sign a payload with a specific DID.
       * `public verify(signature: string, id: string): any`: Verifies a signature from a DID.

+#### Driver

-* `driver.ts`: Interface that enables the implementation of connection drivers with different TRUSTID networks.
+* `driver.ts`: Interface that enables the implementation of connection drivers with different TrustID networks.
 The only driver implemented currently is the `hfdriver.ts` enabling the interaction with Hyperledger Fabric TrustID networks.

-    * `setEndpoint(endpoint: string): void`: Sets the network endpoint to interact with the TRUSTID network.
+    * `setEndpoint(endpoint: string): void`: Sets the network endpoint to interact with the TrustID network.
     * `createIdentity(did: DID): Promise<object>`: Create an identity in TrustID.
 It generates a new DID in the wallet and register it in the network.
     * `verifyIdentity(adminDID: DID, id:string): Promise<object>`: Verifies an identity as an admin.
     * `getIdentity(did: DID, id: string): * Promise<object>`: Gets a registered identity from TrustID.